jacobos/bootstrap-examples/README.md

 # bootstrap-examples

-Just a few examples of bootstrap to show how github works
+Just a few bootstrap examples to show how github works